BPro2410/BPro2410/README.md

 - 🔭 I am coding mainly python & R!
 - 🌱 I’m currently working on some central bank text mining
 - 👯 I’m looking to collaborate with other programmers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Improving NLP coding and start PhD

 ### Connect with me: